 - membership of a theatre group

 - experience of performing in or managing stage productions, either on the artistic or technical side

 - involvement in theatre work through your university or college.

-Gain experience in working with performing artists and keep up to date with what is going on in the theatre industry, on a national and local level.
+Gain experience in working with performing artists and keep up to date with what's going on in the theatre industry, on a national and local level.
 Reading industry press, such as The Stage, can help with this.

 There are two main types of theatre in the UK.
 These are repertory theatres, which have a resident company producing its own work and presenting plays from a repertoire, and non-repertory or receiving theatres that buy in plays and other productions.

 - dance companies

 Individual theatres may put job adverts on their own websites so check those that you're interested in.